 This salad was quick, easy, healthy, seasonal, and comforting.Pretty sure I liked it.
 Next time, I think I’ll serve it up with one of my Spicy Mexican Mules!

 What are some toppings you add to your salad in the winter?

 - 1 tsp cumin

 - Dash or more of cayenne pepper optional

 - Zest of half a lime

-- red, green, yellow or red peppers, sliced or chopped
+- 1 pepper green, yellow or red, sliced or chopped

 - 1 cubed butternut squash

-- On a baking sheet, toss cubed butternut squash with olive oil, salt and pepper and roast at 350 degrees for 30 minutes or until tender and starting to brown on edges.
+On a baking sheet, toss cubed butternut squash with olive oil, salt and pepper and roast for 30 minutes or until tender and starting to brown on edges.

 Try the marinade with chicken or shrimp too.